Last Updated on November 26, 2022 by Netropolitan Museum

 “Behind the Iron Curtain,” where one dared never to go, was Bratislava, Czechoslovakia, site of the 1958 European Figure Skating Championships and where a large contingent of the continent’s best figure skaters joined for strong competition in late January and early February.
-Like many other European Championships (and World Championships, of course), the 1958 event was commemorated with numerous figure skating pins.
+Like many other European Championships (and World Championships, of course), the 1958 European Championships were commemorated with numerous figure skating pins.

 When used as a main logo or branding element for an event, the compulsory figure called the loop may have made its debut in 1958 in Bratislava.
 To the knowledge of The Curator of The Netropolitan Museum of Figure Skating Pins, the 1958 Europeans is the earliest known use of the loop as a design element, at least for a major event (major event for this discussion being either the European Championships or the World Championships).
 The pins issued for the event prominently feature a stylized letter “E” to represent the tracing, with a trailing skate blade that has seemingly scribed the figure on the ice.
 The “E” also represents “Europe” or, in the local language, “Európy.”